amiel/amielmartin.com/source/_posts/2017-05-17-how-ember-data-loads-async-relationships-part-2.markdown

 Because the [link hasn't changed][link-changed-check], it will not cause `hasLoaded` to be [set to false][set-hasLoaded-false].
 So accessing the comments relationship after reloading the blog post will continue to use the already loaded data.

 However, if the value of the related link changes, it will reload the relationship.
-For example, if reloading the post returns a link with adifferent url:
+For example, if reloading the post returns a link with a different url:

 #### [Updated post #4 data][post-4-updated]